ADX Indicator Explained

 - The ADX measures trend strength without regard to trend direction.
 This allows traders to identify whether there is a good environment for their trend following system or a non-trend following system.

-When a trader combines this two analysis, they are able to distinguish both the direction and strength of the trend in one indicator.
+When a trader combines these two analysis, they are able to distinguish both the direction and strength of the trend in one indicator.

 The value of the ADX